IT'S IMPORTANT TO KEEP UP WITH YOUR TREATMENT SCHEDULE

-EYLEA is the only FDA-approved treatment for Wet AMD4 with a recommended dose of 2 mg administered by injection in the eye every 2 months (8 weeks) following 3 initial monthly (every 4 weeks) injections.
+EYLEA is the FDA-approved treatment for Wet AMD with a recommended dose of 2 mg administered by injection in the eye every 4 weeks (approximately every 28 days, monthly) for the first 3 months, followed by injection once every 8 weeks (2 months).
 EYLEA may be dosed once per month, but in most patients, additional benefit was not seen with this dosing plan.
-Some patients may need monthly (every 4 weeks) dosing after the first 3 months (12 weeks).
+Some patients may need every 4 week (monthly) dosing after the first 12 weeks (3 months).
+Although not as effective, patients may also be treated with 1 dose every 12 weeks after 1 year of effective treatment.
+Patients who have this dosing schedule should have their vision checked regularly.
 Your eye care team will determine the EYLEA dosing schedule that's right for you.

 Your eye care team will want to see you regularly to check your vision and also check your treatment progress with EYLEA.
 Work with your eye care team to make sure you can keep your appointments and stay on your recommended treatment schedule.